olivierfriard/boris_docs/index.rst

 During observation a coding pad containing the available behaviors can be displayed (**Tools** > **Coding pad**).
 This **Coding pad** allows the user to code using a touch-screen or by clicking on the buttons.
-When the **Coding pad** is diplayed you can continue to code using the keyboard.
+When the **Coding pad** is displayed you can continue to code using the keyboard.

 .. image:: coding_pad.png
    :alt: Coding pad